agarcia117/wuwa-convene-sim/README.md

+# First Personal Project with React

+Making a web app to simulate Wuthering Waves Convene Pulling.
+If anyone encounters this repository, please be kind.
+I know the code is probably pretty rough.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.